 As soon as I heard that someone had considered commissioning a TV series from Red Doors it hit me what was bugging me the entire time.
 It feels like a (really good!) pilot for a TV show.
 For a ninety-minute film there were too many characters, too many interlocking stories, thus too little exploration of each character and too many loose ends left untied.
 This is only frustrating because I liked every single one of these characters.

 The Wong family, as created by first time director Georgia Lee, is so damned appealing they could probably, if it weren't for the lesbian storyline, exist quite happily on any major TV network.
-As it is, if they get picked up at all they'll probably be relegated to cable, but that's where most of the best, groundbreaking television is made these days anyway.

 There's so much to like here.
 I like the father who, on his sixtieth birthday, begins to feel the weight of his own mortality.
 I liked the mother whose aim in life is to see her daughters happily married, and is thwarted on all fronts but still keeps soldiering on.
 I loved Sam Wong, successful in business and engaged, who comes to understand more about the importance of family.
 (I also loved that she was played by the swoonworthy Jacqueline Kim) There is a parallel storyline which shows Sam and her father experiencing similar emotional responses to their vastly different lives.

 Then there's Julie Wong, a dedicated doctor who hasn't told her mother she's gay.
 She meets a movie star doing research at her hospital, and begins to fall in love at the most inconvenient time in her career.
 Finally there's Katie Wong, gifted dancer and teenage rebel, who is attracted to a guy at school and spends her time inventing elaborate practical jokes to get his attention, and he reciprocates in kind.